Key Takeaways

 9. Booking via WhatsApp: How It Works for Expats

 Birawa Vet uses WhatsApp as the primary booking channel — message +62 (Indonesian format) at our official number.
 Send your pet's issue, your apartment/area (Kemang, Pondok Indah, BSD, Senopati, etc.), and preferred time.
-Dr. Muhammad Arif (DVM) and team respond in fluent English, give a transparent IDR estimate before confirming, and arrive with full equipment in a closed bag — discreet for apartment buildings with strict security.
+Dr. Muhammad Arif (DVM) and team respond in fluent English, give a transparent estimate before confirming, and arrive with full equipment in a closed bag — discreet for apartment buildings with strict security.

 Ingin tahu estimasi biaya?